KSP-KOS/KOS/doc/source/commands/flight/cooked.rst

 velocity.
 What there is, is a lever that directly controls the rotational *acceleration*.
 When you pull on the yoke (i.e. hold down the "S" key), you are telling the ship to either rotate *faster*  or *slower* than it already is.

-So given a result from the Rotational Velocity PID, with a desired rotational velocity to seek, the second PID controller takes over, the Torque PID, which uses that information to choose how to set the actual controls themselves (i.e. the WASDQE controls) to acellerate toward that goal roational velocity.
+So given a result from the Rotational Velocity PID, with a desired rotational velocity to seek, the second PID controller takes over, the Torque PID, which uses that information to choose how to set the actual controls themselves (i.e. the WASDQE controls) to accelerate toward that goal rotational velocity.

 The suffixes to :ref:`SteeringManager <steeringmanager>` don't quite allow direct manipulation of the torque PID tuning parameters Kp, Ki, and Kd, because they are calculated indirectly from the ship's own attributes.
 However, there are several suffixes to :ref:`SteeringManager <steeringmanager>` that allow you to make indirect adjustments to them that are used in calculating the values it uses for Kp, Ki, and Kd.

 ****

-This technique, of using two different PID controllers, the first one telling the second one which seek value to use, and the second one actually being connected to the control "lever", is one way of dealing with a phenomenon with two levels of indirection from the control.
+This technique of using two different PID controllers, the first one telling the second one which seek value to use, and the second one actually being connected to the control "lever", is one of many ways of dealing with a phenomenon with two levels of indirection from the control.
-(Yes, there are other ways involving more sophisticated PID controllers.
-This two-nested controller way is the way kOS's cooked steering ended up doing it.)

-Keeping the above two things separate, the rotational velocity PID versus the Torque PID, is important in knowing which setting you need to tweak in order to achive the desired effect.
+Keeping the above two things separate, the rotational velocity PID versus the Torque PID, is important in knowing which setting you need to tweak in order to achieve the desired effect.

 One pair of PID's per axis of rotation
 ::::::::::::::::::::::::::::::::::::::